ClonyPDF home

 Japan's Ministry of Foreign Affairs (MOFA) sets the overall visa framework, but day-to-day application instructions — including the exact photo specification — are published by the individual Japanese embassy, consulate-general, or consular office with jurisdiction over where you live.
 In many countries, applications are instead routed through an accredited agency or the Japan Visa Application Centre, operated by VFS Global, which publishes its own photo specification sheet.
 The JAPAN eVISA system is a separate, MOFA-run online portal that currently handles a single visa category.

 Because three different bodies (a diplomatic mission, a visa center, and an online portal) can each be the one reviewing your photo depending on where and how you apply, the safest approach is to identify which of the three is processing your specific application and check that one's current photo instructions directly, rather than relying on a single number that's assumed to apply everywhere.
+Every source we used is linked in Sources.

 How a Japan visa application typically moves